joelwetzel/Hubitat-AudioVideo/README.md

 Issue:  The Home.app on iPhone has a UI bug involving television pickers.
 Sometimes, when you turn the power on, the input selector becomes deactivated, and if you oscillate power on and off, the input selector's activation status will always be the opposite of what it should be.
 Therefore, I don't really use it directly.
 I use the Scenes to control everything.

+TODO: I should publish this plugin to npm.

 ### 5. Configure HomeKit with scenes for the AV equipment

 As mentioned earlier, my scenes need to be defined in HomeKit, because the LG tv and the AppleTV streaming device do not integrate with Hubitat.
 The LG integrates directly to HomeKit, and the AppleTV integrates to HomeBridge.